RedHatInsights/entitlements-api-go/README.md

 # Entitlements Service

+Entitlements service serves as a proxy to various backend redhat IT services.
+It performs the following functions:
+* `/subscriptions`: query IT for a list of subscriptions that a user is entitled to
+* `/compliance`: query IT for user compliance checks
+* `/seats`: query AMS from OCM to read, assign, and delete user subscriptions (a seat is considered an openshift subscription assignable to a user)

 ## SKU/Bundle changes
 - The `/bundles/bundles.example.yml` file in this repo is for **local testing only**
 - To run the app, be sure to copy `/bundles/bundles.example.yml` to `/bundles/bundles.yml`